 An All-EIVA middle attacker for George Mason died Sunday following injuries he sustained in a train accident.
+If the victim are looking for a professional that can help them in the legal process, they can check it out here.

 The George Mason athletics department announced Monday that Patrick Sibley, a senior on the Patriots men’s volleyball team, died during the weekend in a Metro train-related accident.